About this information

 The Motex Centre, North Somerset Council, BS23 3YM.

-This council-run equipment and demonstration centre has a wide range of equipment, adaptations, and assistive technology for you to trial.
-Staff offer advice on the equipment on site, and can inform you about other equipment providers, and funding for adaptations.
-Equipment can be purchased from the centre, with home delivery available for larger products.
-Contact them for free assessments and advice and to book an appointment.
+This centre is run by the council and has a wide range of equipment, adaptations, and assistive technology for you to trial.
+Staff can give advice about the equipment, other providers, and funding for adaptations.
+You can buy equipment from the centre and larger items can be delivered.
+Contact them for more information or to book an appointment.

 Aids and adaptations include: